-Staff reviewed the gas purchasing activities and capacity management activities of Piedmont to determine whether the Company correctly calculated the amount of gains and losses accrued under its Incentive Plan and whether it complied fully with the terms of its tariff.
-Staff agrees with the IPA Account balances as calculated by the Company.
-Therefore, there are no findings.
-A summary of the account, as filed by the Company, is shown below.
+Staff reviewed the purchasing activities and capacity management activities of Piedmont to determine whether the Company correctly calculated the amounts of gains and losses under its Incentive Plan and whether it complied fully with the terms of its tariff.
+The period July 2021 to June 2022 is the subject of this audit.
+Staff's audit revealed two findings, which represent a decrease of \$15,567.84 in the Company's reported an under-recovered balance in the Incentive Plan Account as of June 30, 2022.
+The correct ending balance (with interest) in the IPA account is \$1,535,211.40 under-recovery.
+A summary of the IPA account as filed by the Company and as adjusted by the Staff is shown on the next page, followed by a description of the findings.